casweeney/Covalent-Hackathon/README.md

 2. ether.js (used to return token balance by dividing the balance by the decimal)
 3. react-chartjs-2 (used for presenting data in charts)

+# API
+This project was built using the Covalent API

+## Endpoints used:
+### Class A Endpoints:

+1. Get token balances for address
+Given
+chain_id
+ and wallet address
+, return current token balances along with their spot prices.
+This endpoint supports a variety of token standards like ERC20, ERC721 and ERC1155.
+As a special case, network native tokens like ETH on Ethereum are also returned even though it's not a token contract.

+2. Get transactions for address: Given chain_id and wallet address
+, return all transactions along with their decoded log events.
+This endpoint does a deep-crawl of the blockchain to retrieve all kinds of transactions that references the address including indexed topics within the event logs.

+### Class B Endpoint:

+1. Get XY=K network exchange tokens:
+Given the chain_id and dexname, we returned network exchange tokens for a specific DEX.

+2. Get XY=K supported DEXes.
+Returns a list of DEXes currently supported by the XY=K endpoints (chain):
+Here we selected Ethereum mainnet as our default chain.
+We returned top "" DEXes on Ethereum and their swap fees

 ## User Interface Link
 Vercel link []